 CoinRoc’s historical simulation data shows near-zero correlation with US equities (ρ ≈ 0.02) and low correlation with aggregate bonds (ρ ≈ 0.21).
 On paper, these numbers support a diversification argument.
 The honest application of the math requires stating the full picture: in the full 2017 through 2025 history, including two severe bear-market years, the grid composite’s geometric CAGR is negative.
 When an asset’s expected return is negative, adding it to a portfolio reduces the blended Sharpe ratio regardless of its correlation.
 The two crash years — 2018 at negative 63% and 2022 at negative 59% — compound catastrophically and overwhelm the diversification benefit.

-The conditional case is more compelling and more accurate to what forward performance could look like with the FIS layer active.
-Under this hypothetical scenario — when the grid composite’s expected annual return is modeled at positive 8% — reflecting the mean of the positive-return years in the dataset (2020, 2021, 2024 average approximately +10.3%), with daily portfolio volatility reduced to 34% annualized reflecting FIS regime filtering and asset quality selection — a 10 to 20% grid allocation improves the traditional 60/40 Sharpe ratio by approximately 0.03 Sharpe units.
+The conditional case is more compelling and more accurate to what forward performance could look like with the RXI layer active.
+Under this hypothetical scenario — when the grid composite’s expected annual return is modeled at positive 8% — reflecting the mean of the positive-return years in the dataset (2020, 2021, 2024 average approximately +10.3%), with daily portfolio volatility reduced to 34% annualized reflecting RXI regime filtering and asset quality selection — a 10 to 20% grid allocation improves the traditional 60/40 Sharpe ratio by approximately 0.03 Sharpe units.
 The improvement is modest.
 It is also real.

-Fig. 2 — Yodacom Research | FIS Advisor Article B1 | 2026
+Fig. 2 — Yodacom Research | RXI Advisor Article B1 | 2026

 Portfolio Efficient Frontier: Effect of Adding a Grid Allocation